Atheist intellectual Christopher Hitchens dead at 62

 WASHINGTON British-born journalist and atheist intellectual Christopher Hitchens, who made the United States his home and backed the 2003 U.S. invasion of Iraq, died on Thursday at the age of 62.

-Hitchens died in Houston of pneumonia, a complication of cancer of the esophagus, Vanity Fair magazine said.
+Hitchens died in Houston of pneumonia, a complication of cancer of the oesophagus, Vanity Fair magazine said.

 "Christopher Hitchens - the incomparable critic, masterful rhetorician, fiery wit, and fearless bon vivant - died today at the age of 62," Vanity Fair said.